Updated in 2023

-Most of the users who have reviewed freeCodeCamp online enjoy the program, but almost all of them mention that it is better as a supplement to books or additional online courses.
+Most of the users who have reviewed freeCodeCamp online enjoy the program.
+But, almost all of them mention that it is better as a supplement to books or additional online courses.
 Their main reasoning is that it does not do a great job of actually explaining the “why” behind the problems.

 Alternatives to freeCodeCamp

-If you are a software engineer with more experience and looking to practice technical questions and advance their skills, Leetcode is probably the most well known service.
+- If you are a software engineer with more experience and looking to practice technical questions and advance their skills, Leetcode is probably the most well known service.

 How does freeCodeCamp compare to Pathrise?

-If you want to work with any of our advisors 1-on-1 to get help with your software engineer interviews or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to get help with your software engineer interviews or with any other aspect of the job search, become a Pathrise fellow.